Dry needling has become increasingly popular over the years as a form of pain management. See if this technique is right for you.

 How effective is dry needling?

-Dry needling from a clinical perspective has proven to be an extremely useful tool, most notably in patients who have long-term or chronic muscle tightness that does not resolve with independent stretching or strengthening programs.
+Dry needling from a clinical perspective has proven to be an extremely useful tool for pain management, most notably in patients who have long-term or chronic muscle tightness that does not resolve with independent stretching or strengthening programs.
 Dry needling research supports its effectiveness in regards to relieving pain, muscle spasms, and muscle tightness by decreasing trigger points in the muscle.

 How is dry needling different from acupuncture?